 Iris Plants Are A Garden Staple For Fine Flower & Perennial Gardens

-The Bearded Iris is a perennial flowering plant valued for its large variety of stunning colors.
-Most commonly seen blooms are white, blue, lavender, violet, yellow and red.
-The Bearded Iris gets its name from the soft hairs that grow in the center of the flower.
+Bearded Iris- Iris x germanica - is a perennial flowering plant valued for its large variety of stunning colors.
+Bearded ones most common seen blooms are white, blue, lavender, violet, yellow and red.
+It gets its name from the soft hairs that grow in the center of the flower.
 The stalk is green with a couple of pointed green leaves that point upward to show off the beautiful blooms.
 Each bloom has an upper and downward set of ruffled petals, with a small fuzzy clump of soft hairs amid the leaves.
 Its foliage is riotously colorful by nature, proudly standing out as a focal point in the garden.
 It has a sweet scent and is lovely when presented as a cut flower.

 The beauty of the Bearded Iris adds an enviable elegance to gardens and landscaping.
 Practical uses include being included to make perfume and aromatherapy.
 Gardeners who battle nature find this plant particularly useful as it is resistant to deer and rabbits.